ME3-HECM/final-project-andres-oscar/README.md

 	    }
 	}

-An additional feature of this code is that the interrupt service routine for timer overflow also triggers the return function:
+An additional feature of this code is that the interrupt service routine for timer overflow also triggers the return function by writing to a arbitrary unused pin 'G1' on the buggy:

 	if ((clear_norm > 85 && !(hue >= 302 && hue <= 346)) && !(hue>14 && hue<=35) || LATGbits.LATG1 == 1) {
  		//turn off white light during normal operation